Jason-Tailor/UnrealEngine5-RPG-Demo/README.md

 - This project was developed using a structured Unreal Engine 5 tutorial as a foundation.
 All gameplay mechanics were implemented manually and extended through customisation, debugging, and adaptation across the engine versions and assets

 ## What I Learned
-This project helped me develop a deeper understanding of systems-based design and Unreal Engine 5 workflows through hands-on implementation and iteration
+This project helped me develop a deeper understanding of systems-based design and Unreal Engine 5 workflows through hands-on implementation and iteration:
-- How to design and connect multiple gameplay systems using Blueprint-based architecture
+- Designed and connected multiple interactive systems using Blueprint-based architecture
-- Implementing AI behaviour using perception, state logic, and animation-driven feedback
+- Implemented AI behaviour and state logic with animation-driven feedback
-- Building and managing UI systems (inventory, menus, quest tracking) using UMG
+- Built and managed interactive UI systems, including menus and inventory tracking
-- Structuring player progression through quests, experience and levelling systems
+- Structured and persisted system states such as player progression and quests
-- Debugging Blueprint logic and adapting systems across Unreal Engine versions
+- Debugged complex Blueprint logic and adapted systems across engine versions
-- Managing large open-world environments using Landscape and Foliage tools
+- Managed large open-world environments with Landscape and Foliage tools
-- Balancing scope and polish when working on a long-form, systems-heavy project
+- Balanced scope and polish when developing a long-form, systems-heavy prototype
+- Applied event-driven programming and systems-thinking skills transferable to software engineering roles